The young NL4196, PA2112 a short-wave listener.

 for 20, 15, 10 and 6 Mtrs

-After 18 years having Emmen as our QTH we left and moved to Zwolle.
-We have a 4 storage house and the 4th storage is partly a roof garden.
-A perfect opportunity to place and maintain an antenna system.
+After 18 years having Emmen as our QTH we left and moved to Zwolle where we have a house with 4 floors and a roof terrace.
+A perfect opportunity to place and maintain a proper antenna system.

 Cushcraft R5 (20/17/15/12/10 Meter)